Jelenia Góra: 20th century

+In the 1950s also Greeks, refugees of the Greek Civil War, settled in Jelenia Góra.

 A local unit of the Freedom and Independence Association was formed in 1945 by former Home Army partisans.
 From October 1945, the Polish underground newspaper Wolność ("Freedom") was issued and distributed in Jelenia Góra.
 In mid-1946, the communists carried out arrests of local resistance leaders, however, some managed to escape arrest.

 In 1945, Jelenia Góra became the seat of the Polish Dolnośląskie Towarzystwo Turystyczno-Krajoznawcze ("Lower Silesian Tourist and Sightseeing Society") founded in nearby Przesieka, and after its merger with the Polish Tourist and Sightseeing Society it remained a seat of its branch, which runs a number of mountain huts in the nearby Giant Mountains.

 The city was not destroyed in the war, but the state of its buildings and infrastructure declined over the next decade.
 The communist authorities dismantled the neglected tenements around the Old Town until 1965 and destroyed the cemetery of the former German Protestant church.
 Since then the buildings around the market place have been reconstructed in simpler 18th-century historical forms.

 From 1975 to 1998, it was the capital of the Jelenia Góra Voivodeship.
 In 1976, the city was enlarged through the incorporation of Sobieszów, Maciejowa and the spa town of Cieplice Śląskie-Zdrój.